On-campus living for every student

 How to apply for special accommodations

-You can apply for special accommodations by completing this form.
+You can apply for special accommodations online.
 In addition to completing the form, you’ll also need to provide documentation from a qualified health professional.
 This documentation must:

 - Include an evaluation that is less than three years old.
 Some conditions may need to be updated more frequently.